Preview & Edit

 Junger agrees, “It’s revealing, then, to look at modern society through the prism of more than a million years of human cooperation and resource sharing.”

-Two behaviors that set early humans apart were the systematic sharing of food and altruistic group defense.
+Two behaviors that set early humans apart were the systematic food sharing and altruistic group defense.
 Other primates did very little of either, but increasingly, hominids did, and those behaviors helped set them on an evolutionary path that produced the modern world.
 The earliest and most basic definition of community – of tribe – would be the group of people that you would both help feed, and help defend.
 A society that doesn’t offer its members the chance to act selflessly in these ways isn’t a society in any tribal sense of the word; it’s just a political entity that, lacking enemies, will probably fall apart on its own.

 From Sebastian Junger’s Tribe